 -Being clear about what you need.

--Getting back to basics with intimacy by considering and talking about each other’s love languages.
+-Getting back to basics by considering and talking about each other’s love languages.

 -Setting aside 10+ minutes to be with each other each day.

-Parenthood Myth #10: If the birthing parent is struggling emotionally during pregnancy or in the postpartum period, they’ll be able to get help on their own.
-In reality, your partner may feel like they’re drowning and you may be the only one who’s able to recognize that and help them find help.
-Moms and birthing parents may resist letting others know that they are struggling because of feelings of shame, stigma, and fear and expectations that everything should be perfect and happy.
+In reality, if the birthing partner is having a hard time, they may feel like they’re drowning and their partner may be the only one who’s able to recognize that and help them find help.
+One in five women/birthing people experience a PMAD.
+Tthe vast marjority of cases go undiagnosed, in part because moms and birthing parents may resist letting others know that they are struggling because of feelings of shame, stigma, and fear and expectations that everything should be perfect and happy.

--Fixating on the baby’s health or their own
+-Overfixating on the baby’s health or their own; inability to "turn off the brain"

 -Intrusive thoughts (“Something is going to happen to the baby”) to an intense and continuing degree